Hiring email marketing experts: Where to look and how to evaluate talent

 - How much do you expect to be paid?
 It’s worth getting aligned here early.
 “I don’t want to pay you the bare minimum that makes you feel comfortable,” McGovern explains.
 “I want you to be happy, engaged, and not already looking for your next opportunity.”

-If you’re evaluating an agency or freelancer, the evaluation process is different—and Dowling has a couple questions she recommends for those situations, too.
+If you’re evaluating an agency or freelancer, the evaluation process is different—and Dowling has a couple of questions she recommends for those situations, too.

 - What are a few tactics or ideas you or your team would implement in the first month—and the first 6 months?
 “This shows how they’re thinking, how they work with limited information, and how quickly they’re able to activate,” Dowling explains.